cssat/county_dashboard/PURPOSE.md

 of the wombat welfare process.
 * Determine how many wombats are currently in out-of-hole care.
 * Determine common outcomes for out-of-hole care.
-* Compare out-of-hole placement and outcomes by wombat tribe.
+* Assess how out-of-hole placement and outcomes have changed over time (current should allow for coverage of the last 12 years).

 ## Deliverables
 *List of the concrete components that satisfy the objective.*